mindplay-dk/implant/README.md

 the assets associated with the package, by populating an (arbitrary) model object.

-Package classes must have an empty constructor, because the [AssetManager](src/AssetManager) constructs packages automatically as needed.
+Package classes must have an empty constructor, because the [AssetManager](src/AssetManager) constructs packages automatically as needed. (note that this doesn't mean you can't inject dependencies into you package classes - see "peppering" explained below.)

-As a case example, let's say you wanted to package JQuery and Bootstrap - first off, you're going to need a model that supports JS, CSS and web-fonts:
+As a case example, let's say you wanted to package JQuery and Bootstrap - first off, you're going to need a model that supports JS and CSS:

 ```PHP
 class AssetModel